Why is password management important?

 A password manager stores login information of all websites you use (including email) and help you log into them automatically.
-Your password database is encrypted with a master passphrase (which is easier to memorize than a complex and unique password).
+The password database is encrypted with a master passphrase, which is easier to memorize than a complex and unique password.
 That master passphrase is the only thing you have to remember.

 Password reuse is a serious problem because of the many password leaks that occur each year.
-When your password leaks, malicious individuals often have an email address, username, and password combination they can try on other websites.
+When your password leaks malicious individuals often have an email address, username, and password combination they can try on other websites.
 If you use the same login information everywhere, a leak at one website could give people access to all your accounts.
-If someone gains access to your email account in this way, they could use password-reset links to access other websites, like your online banking or PayPal account.
+If someone gains access to your email account in this way, they could use password-reset links to access other websites like your email or PayPal account.
 This is especially problematic if you have not set another means of authentication, which you do with something called two-factor authentication, or 2FA.

 Personal information in passwords

 And how do they find out more about a person?
-Same as the rest of us – a Google search, a lookup on Facebook, LinkedIn, Twitter, Pinterest, etc. At the same time, they will note a person’s interests in case they are presented with other security questions when they attempt to gain access to the systems on their hit list.
-Social media sites are fountains – or, geysers, actually – of information for even the most inexpert of hackers.
+Same as the rest of us – a Google search, a lookup on Facebook, LinkedIn, Twitter, Pinterest, etc. At the same time they will note a person’s interests in case they are presented with other security questions when they attempt to gain access to the systems on their hit list.
+Social media sites are fountains of information for even the most inexpert of hackers.

 In the tutorial I’m walking you through the steps of creating a Diceware passphrase and installing KeePassXC.
-The Diceware passphrase will be used as the key to the castle, so to speak.
+The Diceware passphrase is used as the key to the castle, so to speak.
 You use it to open the vault.

 For those who are curious what the so called “brute-forcing” means, here more information.